sawshep/sawyershepherd.org-hugo/content/post/hack-the-box-shocker-writeup.md

 an attack that exploits a vulnerability in how Bash processes environment variables to remotely execute arbitrary code.
-That's why I didn't see it when initially researching vulnerabilities for the web server--it's technically a vulnerability in Bash.
+That's why I didn't see it when initially researching vulnerabilities for the web server---it's technically a vulnerability in Bash.

 ## Exploitation